DinneK/GitFit/docs/README.md

 - Displays a user's data and compares their daily step goals to the average step goals of all users
 - Displays a user's friends
 - Allows a user to track sleep goals and hydration goals
-- Allows a user to add new step, sleep and hydration information
+- Allows a user to add new steps, sleep, and hydration information
-- 100% Accessibilty Score
+- 100% Accessibility Score
-- Easily tab through application enables a user to fill out a form
+- Easily tab through the application enables a user to fill out a form
 - Colorblind friendly display

 ## Possible Future Extensions